rkruegs123/code-synth-viewer/README.md

 In addition to the time-per-stimulus, various other timing aspects of the software can be adjusted:
 * Average Rest Time: Between each stimulus, a fixation cross is shown to the participant for a variable amount of time.
 While the exact amount of time is variable, you can set an average amount of time per rest period by changing the value of ```avg_rest_time``` in ```presenter.html```.
 The current value is set to 5s (5000 ms).
-* First Stimulus Buffer: In our experiment, we wanted a buffer of 10s at the beginning of the experiment upon pressing the start key.
+* First Stimulus Buffer: In our experiment, we wanted a buffer of 10s at the beginning of the experiment upon pressing the start key to allow the MRI field to settle.
 In other words, pressing the start key prompoted a 10s countdown to the experiment.
 You can adjust this countdown by changing the value of ```first_stim_buffer``` in ```presenter.html``` (or set it to 0 for no buffer).

 ### Text Editor